-Every wireless client has a unique identification number, called a MAC address.1 A MAC address is usually written using twelve hexadecimal characters2; for example, 00A0C5000002 or 00:A0:C5:00:00:02.
-To get the MAC address for each wireless client, see the appropriate User's Guide or other documentation.
+Every WiFi client has a unique identification number, called a MAC address.
+A MAC address is usually written using twelve hexadecimal characters; for example, 00A0C5000002 or 00:A0:C5:00:00:02.
+To get the MAC address for each WiFi client, see the appropriate User's Guide or other documentation.

-You can use the MAC address filter to tell the AP which wireless clients are allowed or not allowed to use the wireless network.
-If a wireless client is allowed to use the wireless network, it still has to have the correct settings (SSID, channel, and security).
-If a wireless client is not allowed to use the wireless network, it does not matter if it has the correct settings.
+You can use the MAC address filter to tell the AP which WiFi clients are allowed or not allowed to use the WiFi network.
+If a WiFi client is allowed to use the WiFi network, it still has to have the correct settings (SSID, channel, and security).
+If a WiFi client is not allowed to use the WiFi network, it does not matter if it has the correct settings.

-This type of security does not protect the information that is sent in the wireless network.
-Furthermore, there are ways for unauthorized devices to get the MAC address of an authorized wireless client.
-Then, they can use that MAC address to use the wireless network.
+This type of security does not protect the information that is sent in the WiFi network.
+Furthermore, there are ways for unauthorized devices to get the MAC address of an authorized WiFi client.
+Then, they can use that MAC address to use the WiFi network.

-- 1. Some wireless devices, such as scanners, can detect wireless networks but cannot use wireless networks.
-These kinds of wireless devices might not have MAC addresses. - 2.
-Hexadecimal characters are 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F.
+Some WiFi devices, such as scanners, can detect WiFi networks but cannot use WiFi networks.
+These kinds of WiFi devices might not have MAC addresses.

+2. Hexadecimal characters are 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F.